perryabdulkadir/Pewlett-Hackard-Analysis/README.md

 SELECT * FROM retirement_titles;
 ```

-I retrieved the employee numbers, first and last names, and tiles from retirement_titles.
+I retrieved the employee numbers, first and last names, and titles from retirement_titles.
 Using DISTINCT ON to retrieve the first occurrence of an employee number, I again used the INTO clause to create a new table, unique_titles.

 ```
 SELECT DISTINCT ON (emp_no) emp_no, first_name, last_name, title